Investing in Artificial Intelligence Stocks and Companies

 How Does Artificial Intelligence Use Big Data?

 We come across a lot of companies claiming to use AI to achieve some competitive advantage, and we always ask the same question.
 What proprietary data sets are you using to train your algorithms with such that you’ll be able to realize a competitive advantage?
 Truth is, machine learning algorithms are only as good as the data you train them with, a process that’s known as supervised learning.
 One of the first companies to start wielding the power of big data was Palantir, a secretive firm that took Silcon Valley by storm when they started to acquire startups left and right.
 Simply put, Palantir uses big data to solve the most important problems for the world’s most important institutions.
 Many followed in their footsteps, and by 2016, there were at least 14 billion-dollar big data startups working on harnessing the world’s big data.
+Some companies specialize in analyzing data exhaust from inside corporations, helping them identify threats or quickly isolate problems.

 Big Data vs. Data Warehouses